nixworks/public/news/2011/09/13/index.md

 ##### Gothenburg
 ### [Investigators in Gothenburg, Sweden, now think that the four men arrested for the 2011 failed Gothenburg terrorist attack have links to the terrorist network Al-Qaida. ](/news/2011/09/13/investigators-in-gothenburg-sweden-now-think-that-the-four-men-arrested-for-the-2011-failed-gothenburg-terrorist-attack-have-links-to-the.md)
-_Context: Gothenburg, 2011 failed Gothenburg terrorist attack, Al-Qaida, Sweden_
+_Context: Al-Qaida, Gothenburg, Sweden, 2011 failed Gothenburg terrorist attack_

 ##### Taliban
 ### [Taliban insurgents attack the United States embassy, NATO headquarters and police buildings in the Afghan capital Kabul. ](/news/2011/09/13/taliban-insurgents-attack-the-united-states-embassy-nato-headquarters-and-police-buildings-in-the-afghan-capital-kabul.md)
-_Context: United States, Kabul, Taliban, Afghan, NATO_
+_Context: United States, Afghan, Taliban, NATO, Kabul_

 ##### Bankruptcy
 ### [U.S. bankruptcy court judge Mary Walrath rejects a reorganization plan submitted by Washington Mutual, holding that the Debtors erred by planning to pay senior debtholders a contract rate of interest rather than the federal judgment rate. ](/news/2011/09/13/u-s-bankruptcy-court-judge-mary-walrath-rejects-a-reorganization-plan-submitted-by-washington-mutual-holding-that-the-debtors-erred-by-pla.md)